 Cinclus mexicanus unicolor

 Status: Rare casual fall visitor statewide.
-Accidental in spring west-central and west.
+Accidental in spring west central.

 Documentation: Specimen: HMM 693 (pair), Jun 1903 Wauneta, Chase Co.

-Taxonomy: Four or five subspecies are generally recognized, one, unicolor, breeding throughout the North American range north of Mexico (Pyle 1997).
+Taxonomy: Four or five subspecies are generally recognized (Pyle 1997), one, unicolor, breeding throughout the North American range north of Mexico (Gill et al 2022).

 According to Kingery and Willson (2020), “Some geographically isolated populations, such as one in the Black Hills of South Dakota and in Wyoming, are genetically differentiated”.

-Spring: The two reports are undocumented but possibly correct.
+Two additional reports are undocumented but possibly correct.
 One was seen “sporting among the rocks” on the White River in Sioux Co in May 1891 by Bruner (Bruner et al 1904).
 Another report from the Niobrara River was one 8-10 miles east of Valentine in Cherry Co 1 May 1977 which “exhibited the bobbing motion that is characteristic of the species” (Maddux 1977).
-The observer was familiar with dippers in Colorado.
+The observer was familiar with dippers in Colorado, although the observation may have been of Louisiana Waterthrush which recent years has been shown to breed in the area.

 Fall: There are two documented records.